Helen Maudsley

 Helen Maudsley (born 1927) is an Australian artist, who has been described as "one of Australia’s most tenacious and perhaps most underrated artists".
 Born in Melbourne in 1927, Maudsley has had regular solo exhibitions since 1957.
 She is best known for her complex paintings and drawings that use abstraction and visual analogy to describe inner and outer worlds.
 Maudsley describes her paintings as “visual essays,” in that they are focused, methodical attempts to explore a concept.
 Through exploration of visual language, Maudsley uses lines, numbers, shapes, letters, geometry and symbols to construct geometric labyrinth-like compositions that explore her everyday experiences.

 Life and education

 Maudsley grew up in South Yarra, Melbourne.
-After studying at the Melbourne Conservatorium of Music, Maudsley attended the National Gallery of Victoria Art School in Melbourne from 1945–1947.
-During the 1960s she gained a Graduate Diploma in Fine Art from the Victorian College of the Arts, Melbourne.
-While studying, Maudsley met (and later married) fellow Australian artist, John Brack (1920-1999).
+After studying at the Melbourne Conservatorium of Music, Maudsley attended the National Gallery of Victoria Art School in Melbourne from 1945 to 1947.
+During the 1960s, she gained a Graduate Diploma in Fine Art from the Victorian College of the Arts, Melbourne.
+While studying, Maudsley met (and later married) fellow Australian artist, John Brack (1920–1999).